Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 Let’s Make These

-Mix your pumpkin and peanut butter together first until it’s one thick, orange-y paste.
-Add the flour and cinnamon and stir until a firm dough forms — it should pull away from the bowl sides clean.
-Roll into 1.5-inch balls, place them on a lined baking sheet, then press each one down twice with a fork in a crosshatch pattern.
-That signature texture?
-It’s not just cute — it helps them bake through without staying doughy in the center.
-Bake at 350°F for 20-22 minutes until firm.
+Mix together your pumpkin and peanut butter until it’s one thick, orange-y paste.
+Add in the flour and cinnamon and stir until you get a firm dough that does not stick to the side of the bowl.
+Roll the dough into 1.5 inch balls, place on a parchment paper lined baking sheet, and then press each ball down with a fork 2 times in a crosshatch pattern.
+This helps them bake all the way through so they’re not doughy in the center.
+Bake at 350° for 20-22 minutes until firm.

-Let them cool on a wire rack before handing one over.
+Let it cool on a wire rack before handing it over to them.

 Prep Time: 10 mins | Cook Time: 22 mins | Serving Size: About 24 cookies

-The pumpkin keeps these soft but structured — peanut butter adds protein — and your dog gets a treat that won’t crumble all over your rug.
+The pumpkin keeps them soft, but not mushy — and the peanut butter adds protein, to boot.
+Your dog gets a treat that won’t crumble all over your rug.

-Store leftovers in an airtight container for up to one week, or freeze for three months.
-Frozen ones are especially great on warm days — pairs perfectly with homemade dog ice cream recipes if you want to go full treat spread.
+Store the leftovers in an airtight container for up to one week, or store in the freezer for up to three months.
+These are especially great on a warm day, if you like, you could include this in your homemade dog ice cream recipe as a treat spread.

 📸 Photo credit: Instagram @andrajean10